Michael Checkland

-Sir Michael Checkland (born 13 March 1936) is a retired British television executive, who was Director-General of the BBC from 1987 to 1992, being appointed after the forced resignation of Alasdair Milne.
+Sir Michael Checkland (born 13 March 1936) is a British retired television executive, who was Director-General of the BBC from 1987 to 1992, being appointed after the forced resignation of Alasdair Milne.

 Early life

 Michael Checkland was educated at the state grammar school King Edward VI Five Ways in Birmingham, and Wadham College, Oxford, of which he was appointed an Honorary Fellow in 1989.
 After leaving Oxford he worked first as an auditor at Parkinson Cowan Ltd and then as an accountant at Thorn.

 Career at the BBC 1964–87

 Checkland joined the BBC in 1964 as a senior cost accountant and in 1969 he was promoted to be head of the Central Finance Unit and chief accountant for Central Finance Services.
 In 1971 he moved to BBC TV, where he was successively chief accountant (1971–76), financial controller (1976–77), controller of planning and resource management (1977–82), and director of resources (1982–85).
 He had meanwhile been a director of Visnews from 1980 until 1985.
 In 1985 he was appointed Deputy Director-General of the Corporation, and at the same time he became vice president of the Royal Television Society, a position he retained until 1994.
 In 1986 he became Chairman of BBC Enterprises, of which he had been a director since 1979.
 The following year he became Director-General upon the resignation of Alasdair Milne.
 This appointment coincided with a term of office as president of the Commonwealth Broadcasting Association until 1988.